Akshay-Jhijhautia/Git_Linux/README.txt

 15. git diff <commit id 1> <commit id 2> -> compares two commits, and gives the difference of all file changes, between two commits.

+16. git diff <filename> -> we can track changes in the file

-16. git remote -> Helps to connect two repositories, i.e connect local repository to git hub repository
+17. git remote -> Helps to connect two repositories, i.e connect local repository(git init creates local repository), to git hub repository, when we type this command it gives the name of the remote connection.

+18. git remote add -> create a new remote repository connection.

+19. origin -> it is just a name of the remote connection, we can write anything instead of origin

+20. git remote rm -> To remove remote connection between two repositories.